How cold is it in Northern Vietnam Winter?

 2. Mai Chau

-Mai Chau is not as popular as Sapa, but it is closer to Hanoi.
-It is in a valley and home to different ethnic minority peoples such as Thai, Muong, and Tay.
+Nestled in the heart of the Hoa Binh province, Mai Chau is a charming and picturesque valley that offers visitors a unique glimpse into the traditional way of life of Vietnam's ethnic minority groups such as Thai, Muong, and Tay.
 Arriving at Mai Chau in the winter, you can choose to trek around the villages like Lac village or Pong Cong village of Thai ethnic people, bike to the remote villages, or make your way to Chieu cave which boasts stunning stalactites.
 It is a great idea to homestay at a very simple rustic stilt house and experience the warm-hearted hospitality of the local ethnic people.
-Mai Chau in the winter has a tranquil atmosphere, beautiful nature with peach blossom, A wonderful escape from the bustling Hanoi.
+Mai Chau in the winter has a tranquil atmosphere, beautiful nature with peach blossoms, and a wonderful escape from the bustling Hanoi.

 3. Tam Dao